ns1-terraform/terraform-provider-ns1/README.md

 there are some irregularities in supporting metadata, however metadata is now supported at every level.

+Note that regions should be sorted by name in the record's regions list, otherwise terraform will detect changes to the record when none actually exist.

 A record _requires_ a [Zone](#zone)

 _Example_